 All patients have a right to expect that information about their personal medical condition is held in confidence by their doctors and by NHS healthcare professionals.
 Read more

 Kent B2B Medway

 Brachers will be holding a session to discuss the new General Data Protection Regulation (GDPR) that comes into effect in May next year which will make substantial changes to the way businesses must handle personal data.
 Read more01/11/17

 GDPR: Future-proof your business and ensure data protection compliance

 The General Data Protection Regulations (GDPR) comes into force on 25 May 2018 and will make substantial changes to the way in which personal data is handled.
 Read more04/10/17

 Future-proof your GP practice: succession and growth

-We are delighted to invite you to register for our free future-proof your GP practice seminar.
+We are delighted to invite you to register for our free future-proof your GP practice roundtable event.
 Read more07/10/16

 Brachers advises clients to be pro-active about legal risk